 In 1996 Laurie Spieker, a life-long enthusiast of stained glass, acquired a room of her own – a dedicated work space with a sturdy work bench.
 Here she began learning that, with glass, the “material teaches the artist”.
 In 2007 she established Grand River Glassworks.

-Laurie has been a member of UpTown Gallery since its inception in 2006.
+Laurie is a member of UpTown Gallery since its inception in 2006.
 UpTown Gallery is a unique and dynamic artists’ collective, featuring local fine artists.
-UpTown Gallery is open 7 days a week, and showcases new work bi-monthly.

-Laurie is also a Gallery Shop Artist at The Canadian Clay & Glass Gallery, since 2007.
-The Clay & Glass is a premier Canadian venue for glass and ceramic artists – through its critically acclaimed exhibitions and a Gallery shop par excellence – it is worth a visit and admission is free.
+Laurie is a Gallery Shop artist at The Canadian Clay & Glass Gallery, since 2007.
+Through its critically acclaimed exhibitions and a gallery shop par excellence, The Clay & Glass is a premier Canadian venue for glass and ceramic artists.

 Both institutions are located in the heart of Uptown Waterloo.